gradeup/youknowwho/README.md

 - *Status*    : obvious
 - *Priority*  : Lower the integer value, higher the priority.
 Earlier the rule will be executed.

-- *Conditonal Operator* : Operator Applied to all conditions to calculate final True/False value for conditions.
+- *Conditional Operator* : Operator Applied to all conditions to calculate final True/False value for conditions.
     || if all conditions are to be || (ORed)
     && if all conditions are to be && (ANDed)
     Custom value E.g. <%= c[0] %> && <%= c[1] %> || <%= c[2] %> && <%= c[3] %> : which dictates how conditions are manipulated